thirdelement/militaryaircraftrecognition/README.md

 This website is designed for military aircraft enthusiasts and those looking to improve their recognition skills.
 The quiz comprises ten questions each asking the participant to select the correct name from a list of alternatives for the aircraft pictured.

-Currently, the quiz includes a question bank of twenty aircraft across a variety of types such as fighter, bomber and transport.
+The quiz currently includes a question bank of twenty aircraft across a variety of types such as fighter, bomber and transport.
 This can be further developed with separate quizzes for specific aircraft types and an increase in the number of aircraft or answer options in each quiz.
 These options would increase the difficulty, likelihood of return visits by participants and enable configuration of beginner, intermediate and expert levels.

 Further development could include provision of aircraft specification and visual description details on revealing an answer.
 There is also more scope to provide details on aircraft recognition history, methods and links to additional resources.
 Please see the wireframe links for how this might be done.